grantzhanghao/LearnGit/readme.txt

-git is free software, why?
+git is free software, why???
-git is a version control system
+git is a version control system, why???